 Of course, repelling insects and lasting a long time are great benefits, but cedar mulch has much more to offer.

-In this article, we’ll look at cedar mulch, its benefits, and also some alternatives.
+In this article, we’ll look at cedar mulch and its benefits.
+We’ll also answer some questions about cedar mulch and mention some alternatives.

 Let’s get going.